 If E and F have the same finite dimension l, g is injective iff g is surjective.
 If g covers all of F, the dimension of the kernel is l - l, or 0, the kernel is 0, and g embeds.
 Conversely, if g embeds, the dimension of the kernel is 0, the dimension of the image is l, and the image cannot be a proper subspace of F else the dimension of F would be larger than l.
 Thus g becomes an isomorphism, and the two vector spaces are equivalent.

 It follows that g cannot embed a space into a smaller space, nor map a space onto a larger space.
+Let F/E/K be a tower of field extensions, so that K is a subfield of E, is a subfield of F. (These could all be division rings.)

-let x be a basis for E as a K vector space, and let y be a basis for F as an E vector space.
+Let x be a basis for E as a K vector space, and let y be a basis for F as an E vector space.
 Let z be the cross product of x and y, elements of x times elements of y.
 Consider linear combinations of z, with coefficients taken from K, and multiplied on the left.
 For any element v in F, v is spanned by y, using coefficients in E. Each of these coefficients is spanned by x, using coefficients in K. Thus z spans v for every v, and z spans all of F.

 If z spans 0, group terms together to write 0 as a linear combination of basis elements drawn from y.
 Since y is a basis, all coefficients are 0.
 Each coefficient is a linear combination of elements drawn from x, and all those coefficients are 0, hence all the coefficients on z are 0.
 Therefore z is a basis for F written as a K vector space.

 the product of the dimensions F over E and E over K gives the dimension of F over K. The dimension of F over K is infinite iff at least one of the subdimensions is infinite.
+An extension of the field K is a possibly larger field F with K as subfield.
+This is written F/K.

 Remember that F is a K vector space.
 The dimension of the extension is the dimension of the vector space.
 The extension is called finite if the dimension is finite.
 A quadratic extension has dimension 2.